 Once you issue an order using the Checkout button on the main screen, the payment dialog will appear.
 Use this dialog to pay the current bill and perform other advanced account operations.
 Depending on its settings, the payment dialog allows you to:

 •Use the quick action buttons to add a customer, set a discount or mark an order as paid and closed with one tap.

 •Choose to tip before paying.
-In the case of a supported payment terminal, the total amount and the selected tip will be transferred to the terminal.
+In the case of a supported payment terminal (in the Czech language), the total amount and the selected tip will be transferred to the terminal.
 The customer can also enter the tip into the payment terminal.

 •Easily split the amount paid between multiple payment methods.